theshaune/mayweather/README.md

 yarn dev
 ```

-**Disclaimer:** This repository uses a series of pre-defined Enlish words to create a sentence of the tone of boxing champians, some of the words may be lightly-offensive.
+**Disclaimer:** This repository uses a series of pre-defined Enlish words to create a sentence of "smack talk", some of the words & sentences may be **lightly-offensive**.